Discover The Best Places To Travel With A Nut Allergy

 That means doing the right research and asking the right questions EVERY.
 SINGLE.
 TIME.

 Not only that but when you travel, you will come across unexpected delays and times when you have to roll with the punches.
-If you plan well in advance, you’ll be ready for anything so you never have to stress about feeding you or your child safely.
+If you plan well in advance, you’ll be ready for anything so you never have to stress about finding safe food.

 It may feel like the research is daunting and time-consuming, but, I’ve outlined exactly how we plan and pack for a stress-free allergy-friendly vacation in the Food Allergy Travel Workshop.